Das Barbecü

 From the mid-1980s to early 1990s, I could have been considered a professional Scott Warrender fan, and if he hadn’t shifted to performance venues far beyond the reach of pedestrians (Issaquah?! oh please no!)
 I’d probably still be in that category.
 His musical-theatre songcrafting and wicked sense of humor are a delight, as is sharing the experience of his shows with good friends.
 It’s always irked and flummoxed me that nobody celebrates this guy’s oeuvre or even mentions it except fleetingly when he comes out with something new.

-I remember seeing “Das Barbecü” at the Seattle Repertory Theatre in 1991, when Seattle Opera was doing its big Ring thing and Warrender concocted this goofy mess with Jim Luigs and that entirely-too-handsome Steven Terrell, and I don’t recall the actors’ names in that production offhand but am pretty sure this bunch isn’t the entire “original cast” credited on the CD cover; I may be wrong…Carolee Carmello’s name stands out as unfamiliar in any case.
+I remember seeing “Das Barbecü” at the Seattle Repertory Theatre in 1991, when Seattle Opera was doing its big Ring thing and Warrender concocted this goofy mess with Jim Luigs and that entirely-too-handsome Steven Terrell, and I don’t recall the actors’ names in that production offhand but suspect that bunch wasn’t entirely the “original cast” credited on the CD cover here; I may be wrong…Carolee Carmello’s name stands out as unfamiliar in any case.
 It’s the original off-Broadway cast, anyway.

 If you don’t already know about the show’s premise (a rough retelling of Wagner’s “Götterdammerung” [the fourth opera in Der Ring des Nibelungen], but as a Texan comedy of errors performed by only five actors), I won’t attempt to outline it here: there are enough websites out there describing it just enough to convey the gist, and my memory of the original production isn’t strong enough on the storyline to add anything to it (except to note that the synchronized-swimming aqua-follies of the Rivermaidens was done with fake legs so hilariously that the audience quite dissolved with laughter).
 It’s enough to say that the plot is only marginally clearer than that of its spoofee.
 As a consequence, the songs are only held together as a set by the pervasive heavy Texas twang used throughout as broad caricature; so this album doesn’t come across as a revue (such as Warrender’s eternally delightful Texas Chainsaw Manicurist) but can’t tell the story through the songs alone…without even the too-brief synopsis provided in the CD’s booklet, or a personal viewing of the show, this CD would make no sense at all.